 Tip #2: Show Up for Socially-Distanced Class

 Personally, I think hybrid programs are “radical” (a nod to all Boomers).
-Many programs offering a BSN-DNP option may blend online courses with a once-a-week traditional classroom meet up.
+Many programs offering a BSN-DNP option may blend online courses with a once-a-week traditional classroom meet-up.
 There are many reasons why this option can lead to a good academic experience.
 Meeting with your instructors face-to-face assists with understanding certain concepts through informal dialogue and questioning.
-Also, being part of a classroom with your peers offers opportunity for lasting friendships and peer support through this stressful time.
+Also, being part of a classroom with your peers offers the opportunity for lasting friendships and peer support through this stressful time.

 For many graduate nursing students, there are challenges in attending traditional classroom-based courses.
-Competing employment demands, child care needs, sleep, self-care, health and wellness and other obligations all point to the value in greater flexibility offered with online or hybrid programs.
+Competing employment demands, child care needs, sleep, self-care, health and wellness, and other obligations all point to the value in greater flexibility offered with online or hybrid programs.

-A healthy majority of us experienced the durability and shortcomings of online education during the initial phase of the COVID-19 pandemic in the spring of 2020 whether from news stories, our children’s experiences, or maybe our own experience – like all you recent BSN and MSN grads!
+A healthy majority of us experienced the durability and shortcomings of online education during the initial phase of the COVID-19 pandemic in the spring of 2020 whether from news stories, our children’s experiences, or maybe our own experiences – like all you recent BSN and MSN grads!
 When considering “what will work for me,” many top programs like Yale, University of Washington, or John Hopkins require weekly to at least once a semester classroom attendance.
 This is a good barometer to measure other programs against.

 Finally, many previous hybrid or traditional programs may not have as many in-person opportunities this year anyway (thanks, COVID-19).
 These programs may rely on greater online delivery of coursework for the foreseeable future.
 Consider this when searching for and inquiring about the right program for you.

 Many schools require students to find their own clinical placements and preceptors.
 You may be left to your own devices, essentially cold-calling clinics to see if you can find a preceptor who will take you.
 This may require significant networking, and for many students, it could be a serious problem.